AzerCode/AzerCode/README.md

 - 👋 Hi, I’m Azer A.K.A AzerCode
+- 👨‍💻 I'm a front-end web developer
 - 👀 I’m interested in JavaScript, HTML & CSS
-- 🌱 I’m currently learning JavaScript & CSS
+- 🌱 I’m currently learning JavaScript, CSS and React.JS
 - 💞️ I’m looking to collaborate on creating websites and Discord Bots
 - 📫 You can reach me at azerclashroyal@gmail.com or via Discord - Azer#8885
 - 😅 Pronounce him/he